 To be eligible for consideration, a student must have a high school cumulative grade point average of 2.5, be a U.S. citizen and an American racial minority student (African-American, Asian-American, Hispanic, or Native American).
-The student must be accepted to the Clarkson College Nursing program after the Fall 1999 semester.
-Application forms and a detailed list of requirements are available from the Student Financial Services Office.
+The student must be accepted to the Clarkson College Bachelor of Science in Nursing program after the Fall 1999 semester.
+Application forms and a detailed list of requirements are available from the Student Financial Services department.